-Kelly Rowland Slams Rumors She Dissed Ciara And Russell Wilson Family Photo
+Kelly Rowland Slams Rumors She Dissed Ciara And Russell Wilson’s Family Photo

 Ciara stated that her relationship with her husband is “just so amazing… awesome.
 It really is.”

 She went on to say that “if someone’s not supporting you and your vision and your dreams — whether it’s your relationship partner, your friend, whomever, then you’ve got to make sure to keep it moving.
-If people aren’t lifting you up, even if you’re the strongest person in the world, eventually it does chip away at you.”
+If people aren’t lifting you up, even if you’re the strongest person in the world, eventually it does chip away at you.

 “You don’t even realize that you’re losing yourself.
 And that’s the scariest place to be in life.
 I don’t want to lose myself.
 I love myself too much.
 I love life too much.”